Yara Flor

 Yara Flor is a superhero appearing in American comic books published by DC Comics.
-She is one of four heroines to use the identity of Wonder Girl.
 Created by Joëlle Jones, she first appeared in Dark Nights: Death Metal #7 (January 2021).

-Yara is depicted as the next Wonder Woman in the future viewed by Diana in the event Future State.
+She is one of four characters to use the Wonder Girl codename and appears as a supporting character in Wonder Woman comic book titles and the lead character in the short-lived 2021 Wonder Girl series.
+She is also portrayed as Wonder Woman in Future State.